nowfloats/ProjectAna/ANA-CHAT-SERVER-SETUP-README.md

-﻿# ANA Chat Server Setup Guide
+﻿# Ana Chat Server Setup Guide

-ANA Server is required to publish chat flows and serve published content across differant channels including Web, Android, iOS and Facebook (and many more to come soon).
-ANA server is decomposed into microservices, organized around certain business domains.
+Ana Server is required to publish chat flows and serve published content across differant channels including Web, Android, iOS and Facebook (and many more to come soon).
+Ana server is decomposed into microservices, organized around certain business domains.

-Following are the required microservices to run ANA server
+Following are the required microservices to run Ana server

 1) service-registry
 2) config-server